seunggookim/seunggookim/README.md

 - 🧠 I’m a cognitive neuroscientist specializing in auditory perception by training.
 - 🎶 Before that, I had an education in Western musical composition.
 - 🤖 I'm currently interested in how computational models can help us understand how musical information is processed in evoking emotions in our brains.
 - 📛 My first name (승구) reads [/sɯŋgu/](http://ipa-reader.xyz/?text=/s%C9%AF%C5%8B-gu/&voice=Joey), of which the first vowel may be difficult to guess from its Romanization.
 For the sake of unambiguity, I used to ask those who could not learn this Korean vowel to call me "SG" (Es-Gee).
-Sometimes it doesn't bother me at all.
+Sometimes "SG" sounds alright to me.
 But other times I do appreciate it when people make efforts and finally learn it.
 I just believe the "true nerd" 🤓 knows how to read IPA, and musicians have good ears.
 - 🤬 Oh yes, apparently, I love venting.

 <!--